Career resources for students with disabilities

-Students with disabilities will face the same challenges as all job seekers, and may also have specific questions or issues that arise related to your disability.
+Students with disabilities will face the same challenges as all job seekers, and might also have specific questions or issues that arise related to disabilities.
 On this page is information about advising and resources specifically relevant to students with disabilities and your career development journey.

 Uncertainty about whether you have a disability

-- If you are uncertain if you have a disability, you are encouraged to contact Services for Students with Disabilities [SSD] office at Virginia Tech.
+- If you are uncertain if you have a disability, you are encouraged to contact the office of Services for Students with Disabilities [SSD] at Virginia Tech.

 Disclosing a disability to an employer

 - There are many things to consider when deciding if/when to disclose a disability to an employer.
-You might consider discussing the options with your Services for Students with Disabilities counselor, or with Liz Wilson in CPD.
+You might consider discussing the options with your Services for Students with Disabilities counselor, and/or a Career and Professional Development (CPD) advisor.

-The Workforce Recruitment Program (WRP) connects federal and private sector employers to eligible students and recent graduates with disabilities and serves as the primary pipeline for bringing new hires into the federal government.
-For more information, see our federal job search resources and on the menu see "Students with disabilities."
+The Workforce Recruitment Program (WRP) connects federal and private sector employers to eligible students and recent graduates with disabilities, and serves as the primary pipeline for bringing new hires into the federal government.
+We provide additional information about this program on our federal job search resources page > applying, under "Students with disabilities."

 Some employers specifically seek out students with disabilities to hire into internship and job roles.
 Similarly, some websites exist solely to assist the job seeker who has a disability.
-Below are some of the resources that may be helpful in your job or internship search.
+The following are some resources that might be helpful in your job or internship search.

 - American Association of People with Disabilities Summer Internship Program